-Insurers must assign enrollees to an individual or group of individuals who are primary care providers in the following hierarchal order:
+Insurers must assign enrollees who are residents of the state of Oregon to an individual or group of individuals who are "primary care providers" in the following hierarchal order:

-(a) According to the enrollee's selection.
-Insurers must communicate with enrollees to prioritize enrollee choice of a primary care provider to complete an initial primary care provider assignment.

-(b) If the enrollee does not choose a primary care provider, insurers must assign the enrollee to a primary care provider based upon claim utilization information.

-(c) If the enrollee chooses a primary care provider, but has predominant claim utilization with a different primary care provider, the insurer must assign the enrollee to the chosen primary care provider, and may communicate with the enrollee the opportunity to select the primary care provider with predominant claim utilization.

-(d) If the insurer has no information pertinent to patient choice or prior utilization, the insurer must assign the enrollee to a primary care provider based on specific criteria such as zip code, availability, age or other considerations that enables the enrollee the best opportunity to access covered primary care services without unreasonable delay.
+- (a) According to the enrollee's selection.
+In order to prioritize enrollee choice of a primary care provider, Insurers must make all reasonable efforts to communicate with enrollees to complete an initial primary care provider assignment. - (b) If the enrollee does not choose a primary care provider, insurers must assign the enrollee to a primary care provider based upon claim utilization information. - (c) If the enrollee chooses a primary care provider, but has predominant claim utilization with a different primary care provider, the insurer may communicate with the enrollee the opportunity to select the primary care provider with predominant claim utilization. - (d) If the insurer has no information pertinent to enrollee choice or prior utilization, the insurer must assign the enrollee to a primary care provider using the insurer's assignment methodology that enables the enrollee the best opportunity to access primary care services without unreasonable delay.

-(5) Insurers must establish a primary care provider assignment correction process that works in partnership with providers to correct inaccurately assigned enrollees.